Center FAQ

 Questions About Tuck’s Centers

-• Are centers the equivalent of a "major" at Tuck?
+• Are centers the equivalent of a major at Tuck?

 No, majors aren’t part of the Tuck MBA curriculum, but centers do offer students a unique opportunity to personalize their Tuck experience and create their own unique career pathway—no previous experience required.